-RUconnected Page
+RUConnected Page

-There will be a dedicated page for your research essay: Sociology Honours Research Essay.
+There will be a dedicated page with relevant information and documents needed for your research project and essay.
 You are all required to join the page.
 Mrs. Fuller will send the enrolment and login details.
-All reminders and announcements regarding deadlines will be sent through this page - which it will automatically send to your email.
+All reminders and announcements regarding deadlines will be sent through this page - which will automatically be sent to your email.